-What makes a halo around the sun or moon? | EarthSky.org
+What makes a halo around the sun or moon?

 We get many messages throughout each year from people who’ve just spotted a large ring or circle of light around the sun or moon.
 Scientists call them 22-degree halos.
-Why?
-Because the ring has a radius of approximately 22 degrees around the sun or moon.
+They bear this name because the radius of the circle around the sun or moon is approximately 22 degrees.

 There’s an old weather saying: ring around the moon means rain soon.
 There’s truth to this saying, because high cirrus clouds often come before a storm.
 Notice in these photos that the sky looks fairly clear.
 After all, you can see the sun or moon.
-And yet halos are a sign of high, thin cirrus clouds drifting 20,000 feet or more above our heads.
+And yet halos are a sign of high, thin cirrus clouds drifting 20,000 feet (6 km) or more above our heads.

 These clouds contain millions of tiny ice crystals.
 The halos you see are caused by both refraction, or splitting of light, and also by reflection, or glints of light from these ice crystals.
 The crystals have to be oriented and positioned just so with respect to your eye, in order for the halo to appear.